Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

   > See the following document for more information: [Virtual networks and virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/network-overview).

 * **Storage**
-  Specifies the storage on the target virtual machine.
+  Specifies the [disk storage](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds) on the target virtual machine.

   > The specified storage must belong to the same location and resource group as the specified _network _\(see above\).
 Otherwise, you will not be able to set up a virtual machine.
-  >
-  > See the following document to learn about the available storage options: [About disks storage for Azure Windows VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds).
+See the following Knowledge Base article for more information: [Cannot specify all Azure Virtual Machine instance details in the restore wizard](https://kb.cloudberrylab.com/kb1063/).

 * **Container**
   Specifies the bucket to which the virtual machine's disks will be placed.